-If you have a Raspberry Pi with Sixfab shield/HAT connected to a Cellular Network, you can easily convert it to a Wi-Fi Hotspot.
-By the end of this tutorial, you will have a WiFi Raspberry Pi Hotspot with you.
+If you have a Raspberry Pi with Sixfab shield/HAT connected to a Cellular Network, you can easily convert it into a Wi-Fi Hotspot.
+By the end of this tutorial, you will have a WiFi Raspberry Pi hotspot.

 sudo cp /etc/wpa_supplicant/wpa_supplicant.conf /etc/wpa_supplicant/wpa_supplicant.conf.sav

 After that, all we need to do is install RaspAP.